 Market signals and values are diffuse and misaligned for business; co-ordination across sectors is uneven; and politics is more chaotic than coherent.
 More and more of us understand national output is an ever-poorer proxy for quality of life and realise that falling behind a steep curve of compounding risk requires exponential change to catch up.

 The situation is crystal clear, genuinely frightening and yet full of extraordinary opportunity.
-Climate, poverty and inequality aren't our first global crises, and they won't be our last.
+Pandemics, climate, poverty and inequality aren't our first global crises, and they won't be our last.
 But as our crises pile up, it’s about time all of us think about getting ahead of the curve.
 Co-operation and collaboration are necessary but insufficient.

 We need to seize the global possible.
 The true target is a cascade of societal transformation at all levels from families and neighborhoods to companies, cities and nations to the emergence of a powerful sense of authentic global citizenship.
 But digging that deep, looking at ourselves that clearly in the mirror and being that ambitious requires a transformational act citizens and leaders can all engage in.

 Conscious and heartfelt acceptance of personal responsibility is a transformative human act.
 It is the act of accepting responsibility for ourselves, for each other and for the changes in our world we want – and the means to achieve them.
 It requires accepting, defining and then living universal human responsibilities.

 Accepting universal human responsibilities is a rebellion of conscience from within, one which can release and channel unlimited amounts of energy, resources and action to grasp this moment and open a new political centre.
 For 70 years, the universal declaration of human rights helped to align citizens and leaders in the fight against oppression.
 It is time to add a companion universal declaration of human responsibilities so that together, they can form a cornerstone of a new societal contract for the world.

 Bolder Ends and Better Means – Building a Societal Contract for the World